Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud

-We see that the isosurfaces at the chosen level are mostly of smaller size and not extended and curved as it would be the case for turbulent mixing at very large Schmidt numbers, see e.g. ref. \cite{Kushnir2006}.
-This will have implications for the prospective application of the aggregration model of passive scalars \cite{Villermaux2003,duplat2008mixing} which we will discuss further below in the text.
+We see that the isosurfaces of the scalar dissipation rate at the chosen isolevel are mostly of smaller size, plate-like and not stretched out and curved as it would be the case for turbulent mixing at very large Schmidt numbers, see e.g. \citet{Kushnir2006}.
+The reason is that the chaotic stirring of the scalar at sub-Kolmogorov scales is absent for the present Schmidt number Sc $\sim 1$.
+In other words, no viscous-convective range exists for the passive scalar in the present case which is established between the Kolmogorov length $\eta_K$ and the diffusive length of the passive scalar, the Batchelor length $\eta_B=\eta_K/\sqrt{\rm Sc}$.
+This will have implications for the prospective application of the aggregation model of passive scalars \cite{Villermaux2003,duplat2008mixing} which we will discuss further below in the text.